btakita/pain-point/doc/notes.markdown

 -   Does the application do the right things?
 -   The Examples are worded in terms that the customer understands.
+    -   The language of the tests should match the problem domain.
 -   Best when written with the customer.
 -   Sophisticated customers may be able to write acceptance tests.
--   Often times a DSL or chart is useful.
 -   Sit with the customer.
 Get the customer excited to use Acceptance tests.
+-   Encourages Developers and Customers to have a solid understanding of the domain.
--   Better when there are many scenarios that the customer can verify.
+-   Better when there are distinct scenarios that the customer can verify.
--   Better when the customer has a solid understanding of the domain.

 ##### Advantages

 -   A Customer test suite shows the list of the application's features
 -   Helps the customer and developer have a stronger grasp on the feature set
 -   Helps the developer focus on the problem first, rather than the solution
 -   These tests tend to be less affected by refactorings
+-   Abstracted from the test implementation and ultimately the implementation of the software
+    - You can change implementations and still use the stories

 ##### Disadvantages

--   Requires a substantial framework to set up
+-   Requires more framework investment
+    - FIT fixtures
+    - Story Runner Steps
 -   More overhead in writing and maintaining tests than developer centric tests
 -   Disconnect between the test code and its implementation (tests are a black box)

 #### Developer Test